comp426-2022-spring/a99-rotanev/docs/roles.md

 Although these were our primary roles, we helped each other with our respective portions of the project.

-* Front end lead : Harin Kim
+* Front end lead : Saurya Acharya
-* Back end lead :  Cole Henry
+* Back end lead :  Neil Vakharia
-* Database lead : Neil Vakharia
+* Database lead : Cole Henry
-* Design lead : Saurya Acharya
+* Design lead : Harin Kim
+* Project manager: Saurya Acharya